Global Health

 Course content

 You will have access to leading multidisciplinary academics and practitioners.
-For example, we have a close working relationship with the charity UK-Med, which aims to improve the training and accountability of medical teams to sudden onset disasters and complex emergencies.
+For example, we have a close working relationship with the charity UK-Med, which trains and deploys medical teams to sudden onset disasters and complex emergencies.

 Qualification, course duration and attendance options